robmoore-i/suffix-tree-construction/Plan.md

 - Update the suffix tree construction code so that it uses Ukkonen's linear-time algorithm. :white_check_mark: (24/01)

-- Update the library's indexing function so that it builds a suffix tree index even for bigger files - maybe even all files, if that is feasible.

 - **First iteration complete**

-- I'll plan the next iteration when the first iteration is closer to completion.
-  Broadly speaking, the subsequent iterations will contain the file-watching requirement, developer-experience improvements to the interface, and performance improvements by the use of parallel algorithms for suffix tree construction, or even the use of another data structure if appropriate.
+- Find out why the launched indexing coroutines are not executing concurrently, and change it so that they are, but that we don't accidentally launch too many worker threads. :white_check_mark: (07/02)

+- Change the user interface of the demo app so using it is a slightly better experience.
+Users should be able to see the number of matches, and the matching lines.
+Start by implementing a basic line scanning implementation for the naive index. :white_check_mark: (07/02)

+- When getting the matching lines from a suffix tree index, exploit the index.

 ## Plan Changelog

-- 13/01 morning : Initial planning
+- 13/01 morning:   Initial planning
-- 18/01 morning : Split suffix tree index integration into two iterations.
+- 18/01 morning:   Split suffix tree index integration into two iterations.
+- 07/02 afternoon: Second iteration planning